Respite Foster Care in Ontario: Types, Process, and Private Agencies

 Choosing Between a CAS and a Private Agency

-If you are in a region served by a private agency, it is worth speaking to both the local CAS and any licensed private agencies before making a decision.
+If a CAS tells you an external agency is available in your region, speak with both the local CAS and that agency before making a decision.
 Key questions to ask:

 The Ontario Foster Care Guide includes a directory of private foster care agencies by region, a comparison of CAS versus private agency foster homes, and a detailed overview of how to get onto a respite provider roster in Ontario.